 Painting the Flowers

 Wanting my Spring board to have a very vintagey feel, the flowers needed to have muted and worn colours.
-I mixed up some Miss Mustard Seed’s Milk paint in Mustard Seed Yellow, Apron Strings, Tricycle and Outback Petticoat for the flowers and Lucketts Green and some of the vintage chalkboard colour I had left for the leaves.
+I mixed up some Miss Mustard Seed’s Milk paint in Mustard Seed Yellow, Apron Strings, Tricycle, and Outback Petticoat for the flowers and Lucketts Green and some of the vintage chalkboard colour I had left for the leaves.
 At a ratio of 4 parts water to one part mix, there was just a hint of colour in the water and it made the paint almost translucent when brushed on.

 To add some colour dimension to the flowers, I also brushed on some dry paint mix.
-While the molds were still wet from the watery paint mixture, I dipped a small paint brush into dry paint mix and brushed in over parts of each flower.
+While the molds were still wet from the watery paint mixture, I dipped a small paintbrush into the dry paint mix and brushed in over parts of each flower.
 The chalky mix stuck to the wet surface and added some great texture and colour variation.
 I should note that I painted and added the dry mix while the paper clay was still wet.
 I wanted the paper clay to dry with the paint on it so that the paint would seep into the paper clay while it was set and then they would crack together like they had aged over time.

 Adding the Flowers